jc-juarez/pipebit/README.md

 PipeBit works on a Sender / Receiver model using Lists for both cases.
 Currently, PipeBit supports one Pipeline Model: **BitPack**.
 This Model allows to transfer a data packet with a predetermined packet size that refreshes the pipeline buffer every time a new packet is sent.

+PipeBit can be used as a Multi-Pipeline system, having one Sender serving data over a specific Pipeline and having multiple Receivers extracting data from such Pipeline, allowing to create interesting data  transfer architectures.

 ## BitPackSender

 **BitPackSender(name: str, size: int, override: boolean)**